OCAD University Profile

 Aboriginal Student Services

-Indigenous Student Services strives to be a home-away-from-home for Indigenous learners.
-You can talk with counsellors, meet other students, and join in activities and cultural events.
-Below are some of the services you’ll find at OCAD U and the Indigenous Visual Culture (INVC) Office.
+Indigenous Student Services strives to be a home away from home for Indigenous learners.
+You can talk with counsellors, meet other students and join in activities and cultural events.
+The following are some of the services you’ll find at OCAD U and the Indigenous Visual Culture (INVC) Office.

 You can participate in ongoing events that include a Weekly Buffalo Stew Lunch, a drop-in craft circle called Bead & Read where you can bring your readings and learn beading techniques, and a monthly Pancake Breakfast.

 At university, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
-Below you will find more about student life OCAD U.
+In this section you will find more about student life at OCAD U.

 Clubs and Societies

 At OCAD U, an important part of campus life is getting involved with new organizations and interacting with other students who share similar interests.
 Student groups create an atmosphere of diversity, excitement and support.
 Groups you can join include the Environmental Design Society (EDS), MAAD Teatime and Mixed Steps Dance Club (MXD).

 The Indigenous Student Association (ISA) is a group of students who wish to create a positive, nurturing and inclusive community at OCAD U. The members aim to collaborate and unify perspectives and thoughts through their artworks, community involvement and exhibitions.